 No office-holder of the bourgeois state is in a position to carry out this work, no matter with how great authority one would wish to endow him.
 All the world was witness to the impotence of President Roosevelt and Premier Blum against the plottings of the "60" or "200 families" of their respective nations.
 To break the resistance of the exploiters, the mass pressure of the proletariat is necessary.
-Only factory committees can bring about real control of production calling in - as consultants but not as "technocrats"-specialists sincerely devoted to the people; accountants, statisticians, engineers, scientists, etc.
+Only factory committees can bring about real control of production calling in-as consultants but not as "technocrats"-specialists sincerely devoted to the people; accountants, statisticians, engineers, scientists, etc.

 The struggle against unemployment is not to be considered without the calling for a broad and bold organization of public works.
 But public works can have a continuous and progressive significance for society, as for the unemployed themselves, only when they are made part of a general plan, worked out to cover a considerable number of years.
-Within the framework of this plan, the workers would demand resumption, as public utilities, of work in private businesses closed as a result of the crists.
-Workers! control in such cases would be replaced by direct workers! management
+Within the framework of this plan, the workers would demand resumption, as public utilities, of work in private businesses closed as a result of the crisis.
+Workers' control in such cases would be replaced by direct workers management.

-The working out of even the most elementary economic plan - from the point of view of the exploited, not the exploiters- is impossible without workers control, that is, without the penetration of the worker's eye into all open and concealed springs of capitalist economy.
+The working out of even the most elementary economic plan -from the point of view of the exploited, not the exploiters' is impossible without workers' control, that is, without the penetration of the workers' eye into all open and concealed springs of capitalist economy.
 Committees representing individual business enterprises should meet at conferences to choose corresponding committees of trusts, whole branches of industry, economic regions and finally, of national industry as a whole.
-Thus, workers control becomes a school for planned economy.
-On the basis of the experience of control, the proletariat will prepare itself for direct management of nationalized industry when the hour for that eventuality will strike.
+Thus, workers' In precisely the same way we demand the expropriation of the corporations holding monopolies on war industries, railroads, the most important sources of raw materials, etc.